Creating an accounting newsletter that works

 11. Measure the results

-One of the big reasons why marketers love email is that they can use tools to see:
+One of the big reasons why marketers love email is that they can use tools to see who opens it and who doesn’t, and who clicks on the links and who doesn’t.

 This sort of data will help you see if people are engaging with the content.
 If they’re not, you can try writing on different topics or using different subject lines to improve the results.